Public consultation

 Recent global crises show how being overly dependent on other countries for imports of critical raw materials, like lithium, can create problems, especially when there is high competition for global resources and when we have abundant UK supplies.
 The UK has its own domestic reserves of lithium, with the largest reserves in Europe in Cornwall – enough to supply around 50% of the UK’s annual needs by 2030.

-Across its Trelavour Lithium Project and Lithium from Geothermal Waters projects, Cornish Lithium already employs around 100 staff members in total with about half based at the Trelavour Lithium Project.
 We are currently operating a Lithium Processing Demonstration Facility.
 This plant was launched in 2024 and is the UK’s first low-carbon, end-to-end, battery-grade demonstration facility, where rock is taken directly from the pit and processed to extract lithium hydroxide.
 The Demonstration Facility is housed in a building that was part of previous china clay operations and was repurposed as an example of how we can build on the heritage of mining in the clay country and enter a new era of the mining industry.

-The demonstration plant allows us to test processes and technologies for the commercial phase.
-The facility is currently operational and will continue to operate into 2026.
-It provides critical data on the safety and efficacy of our processes to regulators, investors and community members and will inform the development of future project design.
+It will continue to operate and provides critical data on the safety and efficacy of our processes to regulators, investors and community members and will inform the development of future Project design.

 Cornish Lithium is funded through a combination of private investment and crowdfunding.
 Our three key investors are:

-The National Wealth Fund (formerly the UK Infrastructure Bank), the United Kingdom’s sovereign wealth fund.
+- The National Wealth Fund (formerly the UK Infrastructure Bank), the United Kingdom’s sovereign wealth fund.

-The Energy & Minerals Group (EMG), a US-based private equity firm focused on natural resources and critical minerals for the energy transition.
+- The Energy & Minerals Group (EMG), a US-based private equity firm focused on natural resources and critical minerals for the energy transition.

-TechMet, an investment company supporting projects in the extraction, processing, and recycling of metals essential to decarbonisation.
+- TechMet, an investment company supporting projects in the extraction, processing, and recycling of metals essential to decarbonisation.

 We are aiming for commercial lithium production at our Trelavour Lithium Project in 2029.